 Deferred Compensation Definition

-Deferred compensation is basically an arrangement whereby a portion of the income of an individual is set aside and paid at a later date; it is generally done in order to defer the payment of taxes as the amount contributed towards such deferred compensation is in most cases not taxed until the income is actually paid off.
+Deferred compensation is an arrangement whereby a portion of the income of an individual is set aside and paid at a later date; it is generally done to defer the payment of taxes as the amount contributed towards such deferred compensation is in most cases not taxed until the income is paid off.
 Examples include employee stock options, pension, and retirement plans.

 Types of Deferred Compensation

 Deferred compensation is broadly classified as Qualified and Non – qualified.
 The two plans majorly differ in terms of legal treatment.
-It is most often used to refer non-qualified plans but technically it covers both.
+It is most often used to refer to non-qualified plans, but technically, it covers both.
 Qualified v/s Non-Qualified

 #1 – Qualified

-Qualified plans are pre-tax plans which means the tax is deducted or paid on the amount invested in such plans upfront, i.e. the day when an investment is made.
-Qualified plans are beneficial because in case of bankruptcy the creditors cannot access the fund in the process of liquidation.
+Qualified plans are pre-tax plans, which means the tax is deducted or paid on the amount invested in such plans upfront, i.e., the day when an investment is made.
+Qualified plans are beneficial because, in case of bankruptcy, the creditors cannot access the fund in the process of liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order..
 Qualified contribution plans are capped by law.